ChungmanPARK12/Translation/README.md

 ## Translation History

-My ongoing translation work is archived in the
+My ongoing translation sample work is archived in the
 **KR-EN** and **EN-KR** directories of this repository.

 - Samples are updated **weekly**